 A popular African proverb says that if the wind blows, the fowl’s buttocks will be exposed to public view.
-This is exactly the case of Ghana, one of Africa’s highly esteemed countries.
-The recent fatal gas station explosion and massive flood has gone a long way in exposing the hind and very ugly parts of Ghana.
-It is true that the government have commenced taking some measures to make the situation better, we cannot completely ignore the very existence of these nasty and nauseating conditions.
+This is exactly the case of Ghana in this case scenario!
+Researches on housing and sanitation necessitated by the fatal June, 2015 gas station explosion and deadly flooding, has gone a long way in exposing the hind and very ugly parts of Ghana.
+It is true that the government have since commenced taking some measures to make the situation better, we cannot completely ignore the very existence of these nasty and nauseating places.

 See also: 10 things You Didn’t Know About Accra

 Sodom and Gomorrah, otherwise known as Old Fadama, is located at the heart of the capital city and along the catchment area of the Korle Lagoon, one of Accra’s most polluted wetlands.
 All over the world, cities located along river banks are attractive and serve as useful tourist sites, without any debris or waste finding their way into them.
 But it’s quite unfortunate that the same cannot be said of what is obtainable in this country.
 A countless number of water bodies, notable among them the Odaw and the Kpeshie Lagoon, have been allowed to die unnatural deaths through the residents’ own bad ways of life.

 Just like the inhabitants of the biblical Sodom and Gomorrah, the over 90,000 residents of this area, with their filthy lifestyle have handicapped the government from doing anything meaningful for them over the years, but thanks to the recent bold step of the government after the last fire and flood disaster.
 Like God, they have decided to take the bull by the horns despite the people’s protests by demolishing the worst parts Old Fadama, aka, Sodom and Gomorrah!